embeddedartistry/athena-bootloader/README.md

-# Ariadne Bootloader for Arduino
+# Athena Bootloader for Arduino

-Ariadne is an Ethernet- and Serial-capable bootloader for Arduino.
+Athena is an Ethernet- and Serial-capable bootloader for Arduino.
 Using an Arduino Ethernet board or Wiznet W5x00 shield, you can upload programs to your Arduino over Ethernet.
-Ariadne starts a TFTP server on the Arduino board, and files can be transferred using any TFTP client.
+Athena starts a TFTP server on the Arduino board, and files can be transferred using any TFTP client.

-Embedded Artistry has forked this bootloader version from the [original project](https://github.com/loathingKernel/ariadne-bootloader), which seems to be no longer actively maintained.
+Embedded Artistry has forked this bootloader version from the [original project](https://github.com/loathingKernel/athena-bootloader), which seems to be no longer actively maintained.
 We are making many improvements and enhancements to the previous implementation.

-Ariadne is implemented for AVR chips.
+Athena is implemented for AVR chips.
 ARM chips cannot use this bootloader.

-Bootloader binary files for different versions can be found on the [Releases](https://github.com/embeddedartistry/ariadne-bootloader/releases) page.
+Bootloader binary files for different versions can be found on the [Releases](https://github.com/embeddedartistry/athena-bootloader/releases) page.

 **Table of Contents:**